Turn-by-turn navigation

 Modifying the RoutePlanningOptions of the active route

-The TomTom Navigation SDK offers extensions that let the user modify the active route’s RoutePlanningOptions
+The TomTom Navigation SDK offers extensions that allow users to modify the active route’s RoutePlanningOptions

 .
 These extensions are added to support the following use cases: